 In 2021 the installation was beautifully reshaped into a short documentary format which went on to debut at the prestigious IDFA, before being shown to packed cinemas in London, Milan, Rotterdam and Austin at various film festivals.

-Now in 2022, ACMI has collaborated closely with Marie Foulston (et al.) to install the work as closely to its initial vision as possible, the way it was supposed to be experienced, with a few minor but welcome embellishments.
+In 2022, ACMI collaborated closely with Marie Foulston (et al.) to install the work as close to its initial vision as possible, the way it was supposed to be experienced, with a few minor but welcome embellishments.

 ACMI has previously given us extremely impactful curation, with video game exhibitions such as Code Breakers: Women in Games, and a permanent, 12-month rotating installation of the crème de la crème of indie games, (currently showing: Limbo, The Gardens Between, Heavenly Bodies, Nuts, Umurangi Generation and The Catacombs of Solaris Revisited) as part of its mainstay centrepiece, The Story of The Moving Image.

-Out of Bounds is a free exhibition, that runs at ACMI from 8 December 2022 – 23 April 2023.
+Out of Bounds was a free exhibition, that runs at ACMI from 8 December 2022 – 23 April 2023.
 Find out more on the ACMI website.
 This article has been updated since its original publishing date.